luciapannunzio/Which-cat-are-you-based-on-your-birth-month/README.md

 **About Project**
  - Description
-*TODO LIST* - A webpage using Html, Css and JavaScript, to create a To Do List.
+*Which cat are you based on your birth month* - A webpage using Html, in JavaScript, styling with DOM, to create a pop up game.

 * * *